 - Inelegant Blubbering: Jessica and Luke have a minor argument — really more like a discussion — about her working for the Bugle, but the pregnancy throwing her hormones out of whack causes this.

-- Instant Birth: Just Add Water!: Played with.
+- Instant Birth: Just Add Labor!: Played with.
 When Jessica's water breaks, Carol is the one who panics and races her to a hospital, but it's implied to be at least a couple of hours before she delivers.

 - Jerk with a Heart of Gold: Freaking J. Jonah Jameson.
 The perennial media foe of all superheroes is willing to swallow his pride if it will help save his beloved paper, and beneath his Bad Boss exterior he has a Father to His Men attitude towards his journalists.